 ICRI is the fiscal sponsor of Project Commotion.
-The Project is a community space in San Francisco where children, families and educators are invited to learn and grow together through movement, sensory experiences, and creative play.
+Project Commotion is a community space in San Francisco where children, families, and educators are invited to learn and grow together through movement, sensory experiences, and creative play.

 We have developed a unique curriculum that incorporates tumbling, music, dance, creative play, and martial arts as a means of fostering healthy development, self-awareness, and self-expression.
 We begin with an intake and assessment of each child, and then schedule him or her in weekly private or small group lessons as determined by the child’s needs and individual stage of development.
 Parents receive regular progress reports and communication from the instructors, and are encouraged to attend our adult education workshops in order to enhance their ability to respond to the unique strengths and needs of their child.

 Children with Special Needs